pcingola/DocsAndNotes/machine_learning/random_forests/README.md

 - OOB can replace a validation set (with the score a bit lower than in real validation since the number of trees used is lower)
 - Build 5 basic models (one better than the other), test them on the test and validation set.
 The scores should be in the same direcction, otherwise the test/validation models are biased.
 - Cross validation is usefull if you have few data points, but mostly useless when you have a lot of data
+- Tree interpreter + Waterflow plots are used to show how a Random Forest gets a result (justify a result and analyze the data)
 - Predict the test dataset: Create a dataset having the training set and the test set, add a columnt "is_test" and try to predict that column.
 If you can do a decent prediction, this means that the train and test datasets are like "time sequences" and have some sort of cutting point.
 	- You can run a feature importance analysis to find out what the "time" dependent variables are, and drop the variables from the input.